ClickPost-logo-white

 1. Inventory Loan

 Through this type of inventory financing, you will be able to avail of a loan for the market value of your inventory.
 The other terms, including the terms of repayment, will be similar to that of a standard loan.
-However, institutions may charge a higher interest rate given that the collateral inventory may fluctuate in value as well as can be a hassle to sell in case you default on your loan.
-The repayment can either be in monthly installments or a lump sum payment post the sale of the mortgaged inventory.

 2. Inventory Line of Credit

 In this type of inventory financing, the institution issues you a line of credit for the value of your current/future inventory.
 The main difference between a line of credit and a loan is that the line of credit enables companies to have access to rolling capital for the sanctioned amount.
-This means businesses can continue to have access to the capital for the sanctioned amount as long as the terms of payment declared in the contract are fulfilled. that need regular access to capital to finance their purchase orders or have longer payment terms.

 How Does Inventory Financing Work?